-Any employee wishing to file a complaint covered by the above should contact the EEOC/Affirmative Action officer in the Human Resources Office, 334-244-3253, between 8 a.m. and 5 p.m., Monday through Friday.
-Any student wishing to file a complaint covered by the above should contact the Vice Chancellor of Student Affairs, 334-244-3200, between 8 a.m. and 5 p.m., Monday through Friday.
+Any employee wishing to file a complaint covered by the above should contact the Chief Human Resources Officer who serves as the EEOC/Affirmative Action officer in the Office of Human Resources, 334-244-3657 between 8 a.m. and 5 p.m., Monday through Friday.

+Any student wishing to file a complaint covered by the above should contact the Dean of Students, 334-244-3028, between 8 a.m. and 5 p.m., Monday through Friday.